na6an/JetsonTX1/CV Environment on Jetson TX1.md

 ---
 ### Intro

-Training Deep Neural Network without GPU could be frustrating.
-There is no GPU on my laptop, and price for computers with useful GPU is sky rocketed because crypto-currency mining inflated GPU price.
+Training Deep Neural Network without GPU could be frustrating.\n There is no GPU on my laptop, and price for computers with useful GPU is sky rocketed because crypto-currency mining inflated GPU price.

 AWS EC2 GPU instance is another option but costs about $1 every hour.
 One day I thought I stopped it but didn't realize until the next day when I found out it wasn't stopped, ended up getting charged more than ten for doing nothing.